 Reset iPhone Without Passcode

-Setting up a Lock Screen Passcode on iPhone prevents anyone from gaining access to your device, without knowing its Lock Screen Passcode.
+iPhone provides the option to use a Lock Screen Password, which prevents anyone else from gaining access to your device, without knowing its Lock Screen Passcode.

-If you happen to forget the Lock Screen Passcode, iPhone allows only a few incorrect Passcode attempts, after which it gets locked for a temporary period of time.
+If you happen to forget the Login Password, iPhone allows only a few incorrect Passcode attempts, after which it gets locked for a temporary period of time.

 If more incorrect login attempts are made, iPhone gets permanently locked and displays a blunt message reading “Your iPhone is disabled”.

-After this point, the only way to gain access to your device is to remove its Lock Screen Password and this can only be achieved by Resetting iPhone.
+After this point, the only way to gain access to your device is to remove its Lock Screen Password by performimg a Factory Reset on your device.